jackyhuynh/MyDevKB/README.md

 2. Jira Development
 3. Slack

- ## Understand A Computational Problem:
+## How to solve a problems:
+Understand A Computational Problem.
 Problem is defined by:
 1. Do not panic!
 (Calm down)
 2. Understand What is Possible input(set) (write on paper, do whatever possible could to solve the problem)
 3. Understand What is the best Output
 4. Problem Statement
 5. Works out some examples (Understand the relation between input and output) 5.1 Create Test case to test result.
 6. Write Pseudocode: Simple mechanical Solution
 7. Write small bit of code test them to make progress (Develop small and testable)
 8. Deal with the complexity.